shayaanabsar/en-ch-nmt/README.md

 # en-ch-nmt
-English to Cherokee NMT system
+An (almost) from scratch English to Cherokee NMT system